christian-krupitzer/christian-krupitzer.github.io/_pages/current.md

 ---

-The next edition takes place in Washington, DC, probably in August 2021.
+The next edition is planned to take place in Washington, DC, in August, 16-20, 2021.
 More information will follow.
 Stay tuned by [joining our mailing list](https://lists.uni-wuerzburg.de/mailman/listinfo/acsos) or following our [Twiter channel](https://twitter.com/@ACSOSconf).

 <!-- More information can be found on the [conf.researchr.org](https://conf.researchr.org/home/acsos-2020) page. -->